Parallel Study Programmes in English

 Conditions for Enrolment

-After receiving notification of admission, the student must submit the following documents prior to enrolment at the University of West Bohemia:
+After receiving notification of admission (decision of acceptance for study), the student must submit the following documents prior to enrolment at the University of West Bohemia:

 - study acceptance from the particular faculty (in some cases the admission to study is connected with successful entrance examinations or with the results of an entrance interview)